Luracast/Restler-Application/README.md

 Every branch in this git repository contains different application templates to suit your specific needs.

-Eloquent App provides laravel 4.2 structure and database support for your restler application development
+Eloquent App provides laravel 4.2 structure and laravel 5.2 database support for your restler application development

 Installation
 ------------

-Make sure PHP 5.4 or above is available on your server
+Make sure PHP 5.5.9 or above is available on your server

 [Composer](http://getcomposer.org/) is used to manage the dependencies.
 If you don't already have composer installed, we recommend installing it globally